withstudiocms/create-studiocms/package/README.md

   --no-color     disable color output

 Commands:
-  help           Show help for command interactive *  Start the interactive CLI.
+  get-turso      Get the latest version of Turso. help           Show help for command interactive*   Start the interactive CLI.

   * Indicates the default command that is run when calling this CLI.
 ```